seanc1505/Summer2022/README.md

 - [x] Rearrange the export to call subclip_dict and pass in csv there
 - [ ] updating of documentation

-## Added functionality

-# Functionality concepts

-Detailing the desired structure and functionality of the project as a whole.
-Should be an a fully automated editing process navigated by an interactive online GUI.
-Interacts with machine learning progams hosted on the cloud.
-Computation should probably be done on the cloud too but may require upload which would be slow.

-## Layout of code

-### Objects

-* GUI
-  * Algorithim
-  * CSV editing
-* Defaults
-* Algorithim
-* CSV file
-* Source Video
-* Export Video

 # Default Templates